mefaxas-crypto/pcg-tortuga-yola/docs/userguide.md

 ### 1.1.
 Logging In

 -   Upon visiting the app, you will be prompted to sign in with your Google account.
-Click the **"Sign in with Google"** button.
+Click the **"Sign in with Google"** button in the sidebar.
 -   This application uses role-based access control.
 Your assigned role (e.g., Admin, Manager, Chef) will determine which features you can see and use.
+-   New users will have a **"Pending"** status and must be approved by an Admin before they can access the application.

 ### 1.2.
 Selecting an Outlet